karpaff/yahoo-finance-stock-scrapper/README.md

 # Python script for scrapping Yahoo Finance stock prices using threading

-I'm learning threading and web scrapping using Python, so I decided to create a script which scrapes Yahoo Finance stock prices.
-It's just a tranining program, but I believe it could be useful for somebody.
+I'm learning threading and web scrapping using Python, so I decided to create a simple modeul which wich helps scrapping Yahoo Finance stock prices.
+It's just a tranining project, but I believe it could be useful for somebody.

 ## Requirments
 Script requires requests and lxml installed.